|

 In 2004, however, a Procter & Gamble company archivist found information documenting that the "floating soap" came about through deliberation, not accident:

 Whatever its origins, consumers loved this exciting new product because they were no longer fishing about in murky water for elusive soap.
 The new White Soap refused to get lost, as it would pop up to the surface no matter how many times it was dropped into a bucket or sink.
-Procter & Gamble was quick to see the advantages of marketing such a soap.
+Procter & Gamble was quick to see the advantages of marketing such a product.
 Orders were given to henceforth produce all batches of White Soap as "floating soap" to meet consumer demand, and in October 1879 the first bar of Ivory Soap was produced:

 Today, Ivory floats because we intentionally whip a small amount of air into Ivory as it's being made.
 This makes the soap lighter than water, so it floats.
 This process also makes each bar of Ivory velvety smooth and easy to lather.